Stephanie McCaffrey: Early career

 McCaffrey attended Buckingham Browne & Nichols where she played for the soccer team.
 In 2008 and 2010, she was named the Independent School League Most Valuable Player and Boston Globe All-Scholastic.
-After missing the 2009 season due to an injury, she led the school to the league championship in 2010 and broke the league's scoring record in a single season with 38 goals and 7 assists.
-McCaffrey played club soccer for the FC Stars of Massachusetts and led the team to clinch the state championship and a spot in the national finals in 2010.
+After missing the 2009 season due to an injury, in 2010 she led the school to the league championship and broke the league's single-season scoring record with 38 goals (and 7 assists).
+McCaffrey played club soccer for the FC Stars and in 2010 led the team to clinch the Massachusetts state championship and a spot in the national finals.

 College career: Boston College Eagles (2011–2014)

 McCaffrey attended Boston College and played for the Eagles from 2011 to 2014 in the Atlantic Coast Conference (ACC).
-During her freshman season, she played in every game for a total of 776 minutes and scored her first goal (a game-winner) against Rutgers University to lead the Eagles to a 1–0 win.
+During her freshman season, she played in every game for a total of 776 minutes and scored her first goal while leading the Eagles to a 1–0 win over Rutgers.
 During her sophomore season, she started in 20 of the 21 games she played and was ranked second on the team for goals scored with 10 including three game-winning goals.
-She served seven assists ending the season with 27 points.
-On October 23, 2012, she was named ACC Co-Player of the Week along with Caroline Miller of the University of Virginia for being directly involved in two of Boston's three goals during the week, which included a 3–2 upset of the number one and undefeated Florida State University.
+She served seven assists, ending the season with 27 points.
+On October 23, 2012, she was named ACC Co-Player of the Week, along with Caroline Miller of the University of Virginia, for being directly involved in two of Boston's three goals during the week, which included a 3–2 upset of the number one and undefeated Florida State University.
+However, her season ended when the Eagles lost in the second round of the NCAA tournament to Penn State 5-2, a game which she was benched due to inappropriate comments she posted on social media.